 Pay Now, Argue Later

 This case, which we were able to support, demonstrates once again that courts will only overturn the outcomes of adjudicators decisions in the most exceptional of circumstances.
-Adjudication is intended, as Emily Leonard and Hannah Gardner outline here, as a ‘pay now argue later’ mechanism.
+The intention of adjudication, as Emily Leonard and Hannah Gardner outline here, as a ‘pay now argue later’ mechanism.
 It enables cashflow to continue and projects to complete.
 Courts in most jurisdictions recognise the importance of the efficacy of adjudication.
 They rarely overturn a decision reached by an impartial adjudicator properly appointed.

 In this case, an arbitration is in progress, and it may be the case that the respondent will be successful.
 In the meantime, the courts have supported the claimant’s position and the decision of the adjudicator.